This article may contain links from our affiliate partners. Please read how we make money!

 Like I said before… Going meatless for dinner is tough for me, especially after a workout.
 But if you’re up for a #meatlessmonday, then this list of vegetarian dinner recipes should help you find some great options!
 Give them a try and see how you like them.

 Personally, I think the recipes with pasta or the classic bean/lentil combination are the most filling and hearty.

 There’s no doubt that some recipes can be a bit bland or repetitive, but this one is packed with flavor.
-The blend of onion, carrots, red bell pepper, and lentils makes for the perfectly rich bolognese.
+The blend of onion, garlic, chipotle, and spices makes for the perfectly rich chili.